Lane Kenworthy, The Good Society

 ARE HUMANS CAUSING CLIMATE CHANGE?

 The hypothesis is relatively straightforward: In various ways, but especially by burning fossil fuels, we’ve dramatically increased greenhouse gas emissions.
-If the amount of carbon dioxide (a “greenhouse gas”) emitted from earth is larger than natural processes can remove, it will trap more infrared radiation in the atmosphere, leading to a rise in temperatures.
+If the amount of greenhouse gases emitted from earth is larger than natural processes can remove, it will trap more infrared radiation in the atmosphere, leading to a rise in temperatures.
 Also, warm air holds more water vapor than cold air, and water vapor causes additional trapping of heat.
 The planet should therefore be warming.

 What does the evidence say?